davidt0x/roi_stream_py/PLAN.md

 - Behavior:
   - Ctrl+C stops gracefully, flushes pending rows, finalizes attributes.
   - For webcams, sets best‑effort FPS and exposure via OpenCV properties if supported.
-  - Local testing note: a virtual camera is available on device index `2`; you can run `roi_stream --source 2` to test without physical hardware.
+  - Local testing note: device index can vary by system.
+Use `roi_stream_devices` to probe indexes and backends; on Windows, DirectShow (`--backend dshow`) or MSMF (`--backend msmf`) may work.
+Device names like `"video=OBS Virtual Camera"` can be opened with `--backend dshow`.
+  - Under WSL, camera devices are generally unavailable; prefer file sources for tests.

+- Utilities:
+  - `roi_stream_devices` — probes device indexes for the selected backend and prints resolution/FPS.

 GUI (Dear PyGui)